 Can a Certified Translator review someone else’s translation and then certified it?

-Can a Certified Translator certify translation in both directions of a language pair?
+Can a Certified Translator certify translations in both directions of a language pair?

 It depends on their certification.
 Some colleagues are certified in both directions, others, like myself, aren’t.
 I can only certify translations from English to Portuguese, that doesn’t mean I cannot translate from Portuguese to English, but I did not sit the exam to have qualifications in both directions, so I could certify in both directions.
 It is something I want to do in a very near future.

-So when you are looking for a certified translator, make sure you search for a practitioner that works in the direction you need and that fulfils all your requirements.
+So when you are looking for a certified translator, make sure you search for a practitioner that works in the direction you need and that fulfills all your requirements.